avastravato/causes-of-power-outages/README.md

 This is a multiclass classification, with the response variable `CAUSE.CATEGORY`.
 When conducting EDA in steps 1-2, I was intrigued by some values I saw in our cause category feature.
 I plan to use outage `OUTAGE.DURATION`, `OUTAGE.MONTH`, and `NERC.REGION` to predict it's corresponding cause category.
 To measure performance, I will be using the f1-macro score metric.
 My dataset has class imbalance, and this metric will treat all classes with equal importance.

 # Baseline Model
-Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.
-Report the performance of your model and whether or not you believe your current model is “good” and why.
-Tip: Make sure to hit all of the points above: many Final Projects in the past have lost points for not doing so.

 For my baseline model, I chose to predict `CAUSE.CATEGORY` using two features:
 - `OUTAGE.DURATION` (quantitative): the duration of the outage in minutes
 - `NERC.REGION` (nominal): the NERC region where the outage occurred